brianwmunz/QlikSenseD3Utils/README.md

 QlikSenseD3Utils
 ================
 This is a library intended to help Qlik Sense Extension developers in the creation of D3 visualizations.
 Right now, there are only a few functions, mostly related to the creation of visualizations based on Tree Data.
 That being said...

 **PLEASE CONTRIBUTE**

 The idea here is that as we work on D3 visualizations in Sense we could add them to this library.
 D3 has several different ways of dealing with data, but as you cover one of these ways, it opens up the possibilities for many visualizations built on this data schema.
 For example, the createFamily function in this library takes Qlik Sense data and formats it in a way similar to the flare.json data set that you see used in many D3 visualizations.
-If a developer is wanting to build a viz which uses flare in the example, it should be fairly easy to get up and running by using this createFamily function.
+If a developer is wanting to build a viz which uses flare, it should be fairly easy to get up and running by using this createFamily function.

 *********************************
 Installation & Use